Unai Emery: Valencia

 In 2008–09, his first season with Los Che, Emery led them to a sixth-place finish, with subsequent qualification to the UEFA Europa League, in spite of the club's serious financial problems.
 The team reached the Round of 32 in the UEFA Cup, losing on away goals after a 3–3 aggregate draw against Dynamo Kyiv, and the quarter-finals of the Copa del Rey, exiting against Sevilla.

 In 2009–10, Emery led Valencia to third place, so the club returned to the UEFA Champions League after two years.
 After dropping down to Europa League (previously known as UEFA Cup), they lost in the quarter-finals to eventual winners Atlético Madrid on away goals, and exited in the round of 16 in the Copa del Rey against Deportivo La Coruña, losing 4–3 on aggregate.
 In May 2010, Emery renewed his contract for another year.

 2010–11 started without David Villa and David Silva, sold to Barcelona and Manchester City respectively.
-Despite this, Valencia won five out of the first six league games (with one draw), starting the Champions League campaign with a 4–0 win in Turkey against Bursaspor, before being eliminated in the round of 16 by Schalke, and being knocked out in the same stage in the Copa del Rey by Villarreal.
+Despite this, Valencia won five out of the first six league games (with one draw), starting the Champions League campaign with a 4–0 win in Turkey against Bursaspor, before being eliminated in the round of 16 by Schalke 04, and being knocked out in the same stage in the Copa del Rey by Villarreal.
 In the domestic league, the side finished third, thus again qualifying for the Champions League.

-In 2011–12, Emery's side entered the Champions League and were paired with Chelsea, Bayer Leverkusen and Genk.
+In 2011–12, Emery's side entered the Champions League and were paired with Chelsea, Bayer Leverkusen and KRC Genk.
 They finished third in their group and subsequently entered the Europa League.
 Valencia lost in the semi-finals to eventual winners Atlético Madrid again.
 He left the club in June 2012, after again finishing third in 2011–12, ensuring Valencia's qualification for Champions League.

 Spartak Moscow

 On 13 May 2012, Leonid Fedun, owner of Spartak Moscow, announced Emery as the Russian club's coach for the following two seasons.
-On 25 November he was sacked after a run of poor results, after only managing the side for six months.
+On 25 November, he was sacked after a run of poor results, after only managing the side for six months.
 His last game in charge was a 5–1 home loss in the derby against Dynamo Moscow.